| |

 Where to stay in Puerto Iguazú, Argentina

-Visiting Iguazu Falls from Argentina
+How to get to Iguazu Falls from Argentina side (Puerto Iguazu)

-The bus from Puerto Iguazú to Cataratas Argentinas, for the Iguazu Falls, is operated by Rio Uruguay.
-Itruns every 20 minutes.
+The bus from Puerto Iguazú to the Cataratas Argentinas stop, for the Iguazu Falls, is operated by Rio Uruguay.
+It runs every 20 minutes.
 The journey to the falls takes 20 minutes.
+Alternatively, you can book a tour of the Iguazu Falls directly from your hotel in Puerto Iguazú.

 From the Argentinian side, you can see the Iguazu Falls up close and personal, and even get inside them.
 Some of the views here are so beautiful, as the falls interweave with rocks, islands and greenery.